eccelerators/livt-math/CONTEXT.md

 | `clock` | Clock signal | Sequential process context |
 | `reset` | Reset signal | Sequential process context |

+Livt's primitive vocabulary is small.
+It has booleans (`bool`), hardware logic bits and vectors (`logic`, `logic[N]`), bytes (`byte`), integer arithmetic types (`int`, `uint`), text (`string`), and timing signals (`clock`, `reset`).
+Fixed-size arrays are written by adding dimensions, such as `byte[64]` or `logic[32]`.
+Width-suffixed integer families are not separate Livt types; use `int` for arithmetic and `logic[N]` when the bit width is the important part.

+For arithmetic, use `int` as the default even when the algorithm is conceptually unsigned.
+Use explicit masks, range checks, and casts to document the intended low-bit behavior.
+Use `uint` only after the local compiler version has proven the exact pattern works.

+For a CRC32-style value, choose the representation by intent:

+- `int` for the accumulator and polynomial when arithmetic or shifts are needed.
+- `logic[32]` for a 32-bit hardware register or bit vector at a signal boundary.
+- `byte[4]` when byte layout and serialization matter more than word arithmetic.

 ### `bool`

 Use `bool` for decisions.
 Comparisons produce `bool`: